UNLV-CS472-672/2024-F-GROUP3-RebelHub/.github/ISSUE_TEMPLATE/issue_template.md

 ---

 **Description of the issue**
-Describe the issue and share important details such as the desired solution, error messages, and where the issue originates.
+Describe the issue and share important details such as the desired or expected solution and error messages.
+Specify where the issue originates and whether it affects the frontend, backend, or both.

+**Files that need to be updated**
+List all files or directories that need to be changed/updated to resolve the issue.
+Include any relevant details to ensure the changes are necessary.

 **Link**
 Include a link to the correlated PR number, or any resources for greater context.